JaytidaA/coding-cpp/Data Structures in C/DataStructures.md

 ## Utilities
 Currently only one utility is provided by Vector and it is the printing one.
-Incluede `utils/utils.h` to get access to the `print_vector` function
+Include `include/vector/vector_utils.h` to get access to the `print_vector` function
 ```c
 void print_vector(Vector *v);
 ```